 For each of these taxable periods the NID equity will have to be reduced, where applicable with the 6 exclusions that currently already exist (own shares, DRD shareholdings, assets not producing periodic income, etc.).

-Further to the pending pre-draft repair law, a new 7th exclusion (the so-called “double dip” exclusion) will apply to a capital contribution made by an affiliated company, when the contributed funds originate from a loan for which this affiliated company deducts the interest charges.
+Further to the pending draft repair law, a new “double dip” exclusion will apply to a capital contribution made by an affiliated company, when the contributed funds originate from a loan for which this affiliated company deducts the interest charges.

-The investment reserve regime will be phased out, by limiting the possibility to constitute such reserve for taxable periods ending at the latest on 30 December 2018.
+The investment reserve regime is being phased out, by limiting the possibility to constitute such reserve for taxable periods ending at the latest on 30 December 2018.